 2. Basic health insurance is a requirement

-Most Americans will be required to carry, at the least, minimum essential health insurance.
-This type of insurance covers the core services (also known as "Essential Health Benefits") required by the federal government.
-People who are not exempt and who choose not to carry insurance will incur a tax penalty from the IRS.
+Starting in 2014, everyone will be required to carry minimum essential health insurance or have a coverage exemption or make a shared responsibility payment.
+Minimum Essential Coverage covers the core services (also known as "Essential Health Benefits") required by the federal government.
+People who are not exempt and who choose not to carry insurance will be required to pay an individual shared responsibility payment from the IRS.

 Minimum essential health insurance is available through any of the following: